 Recruiting and dismissing staff is an important role in a dental practice.
 They can lead to perfect partnerships with new staff, who bring life and energy into a practice or persistent problems that wreak havoc on staff morale and the office environment.
 Make sure that you’ve got the necessary knowledge when you’re recruiting and terminating employment, it will give you a greater position of power.

-Sarah is going to be exploring the topics discussed above in a regional event ‘From Recruitment to Termination and Everything In-Between’ with upcoming dates in Leeds and Crewe.
+Sarah is going to be exploring the topics discussed above in a regional event ‘From Recruitment to Termination and Everything In-Between’ with upcoming dates in Worcester and East Midlands.
 The events will be exclusive to Practice Plan and Medenta members and attendees will find out more about the policies and procedures needed to make their practice bulletproof and remain compliant with the CQC and employment law.

 Find out more information about the event here.